 Mexico’s can’t overcome cartels

-Drug cartels defend themselves with the power of their own army.
-The upward trend was 360,000 homicides in 2018 and a rate of 90 murders a day in 2019.
+Drug cartels defend themselves with the power of their own armies.
 Cartels outman police forces.
+Consequently, homicides are trending upward in Mexico to a rate of 90 murders a day. .

 This October, the Sinaloa Cartel beat the police.
 Mexican police arrested Ovidio “The Mouse” Guzman in Culiacan, the capital of the state of Sinaloa.
 Ovidio, the son of “El Chapo” Guzman (the famous drug lord), is the new Sinaloa Cartel leader.
-This since the imprisonment of his father in the U.S.
+He took this role after the imprisonment of his father in the U.S.

-The drug cartel exploded with a show of violence.
+The day Ovidio was arrested, the drug cartel exploded with a show of violence.
 Throughout the day, violence erupted in the capital, closing the airport and causing the death of eight people.
 Cartel henchman surrounded the house holding Ovidio.
 A mass insurrection with marauding gun trucks forced authorities to release Ovidio.
 The Sinaloa Cartel won.
+Ovidio was released.
 This set a precedent for the future.

 Current Mexican administration approach of non-violence